raykrueger/ruby-smpp/README.txt

 == FEATURES/PROBLEMS:

-* Implements only typical client subset of SMPP 3.4 with single-connection Transceiver as opposed to dual-connection Transmitter + Receiver.
+* Implements only typical client subset of SMPP 3.4 with single-connection Transceiver as opposed to dual-connection Transmitter + Receiver (UPDATE: see NEWS re. patch from Taryn East)
 * Contributors are encouraged to add missing PDUs.
 * Need more test cases!